Stipe Miocic Can Reach Star Potential at UFC 226 with Help from Daniel Cormier

 He's regularly in the broadcast booth and cageside for commentary.
 He's one of those people who never met a stranger, a sort of gentle giant who despite his line of work is just a good man, through and through.

 In the run-up to UFC 226, Cormier is bending over backward to praise Miocic's abilities and openly discuss his real-life friendship with Miocic, who he admitted to consulting before signing up for the bout.
-Cormier is in the strange and uniquely Cormierian place of being simultaneously Miocic's opponent and hype man.
+Cormier is in the strange and uniquely "Cormierian" place of being simultaneously Miocic's opponent and hype man.

-Miocic has retreated into his shell a bit as fight week approaches, but he too has been effusive about his fondness for Cormier and even shown a bit of ambivalence over the matchup.
+Miocic has retreated into his shell a bit as fight week approaches, but he, too, has been effusive about his fondness for Cormier and even shown a bit of ambivalence over the matchup.

 "Daniel's an amazing person," Miocic said in January on The MMA Hour with host Ariel Helwani (h/t Shaun Al-Shatti of MMA Fighting).
 "I think he’s a great guy.
 I've known him for awhile.
 I love the guy.
 We've done shows together and stuff. ...The guy has so many accolades, it's amazing.
 But bumping up for a superfight, I wanted to make sure it was right for both of us, and it was, so we’re doing it.